JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 #### What it searches over

-Two axes, which are the two directions off v1's schedule:
+Two axes:

 | move | what it changes | what it buys | what it costs |
 |---|---|---|---|
 | **open** an entity | one operation becomes its constituent operations | fewer distinct units; different entities may converge on the same smaller pieces and share them | more operations → more states, registers, multiplexers |
 | **unshare** an entity | one more physical copy of a unit | narrower multiplexers; fewer states, so fewer registers | one more unit |

-v1 could do neither deliberately.
-It opened an operation only when it was too slow to fit a state — a correctness last resort, not a search — and it shared everything unconditionally, which for anything cheaper than its own multiplexer (a one-bit OR, say) is a straight loss.
+The anchor schedule (§3, "the plain share-everything schedule") does neither of these deliberately: it opens an operation only when it is too slow to fit a state — a correctness last resort, not a search — and shares everything unconditionally, which for anything cheaper than its own multiplexer (a one-bit OR, say) is a straight loss.
+The search exists to move off that anchor when it pays.

 #### Descending past the operator level

-v1's descent bottomed out at built-in operators: a `BIN_OP_PLUS_uint32_t_uint32_t` has no Python source, so there is nothing to re-express. v2 asks the soft-operator library (`include/pypeline/operators/`) for an equivalent that does — `make_soft_add_ripple`, `make_soft_mult_shift_add`, `make_soft_cmp_sub_swapped`, … — whose own leaves are inferred bitwise operations.
+Descent bottoms out at built-in operators by default — a `BIN_OP_PLUS_uint32_t_uint32_t` has no Python source, so there is nothing to re-express — but the soft-operator library (`include/pypeline/operators/`) supplies an equivalent that does — `make_soft_add_ripple`, `make_soft_mult_shift_add`, `make_soft_cmp_sub_swapped`, … — whose own leaves are inferred bitwise operations.
 Descent can therefore continue all the way down to gates.

 Candidates are prepared during the bootstrap elaboration (`PREPARE_SOFT_EQUIVALENTS`), the one moment a live elaborator, the design's